CycloneDX/guides/SBOM/en/0x49-Licenses.md

 # License Compliance
-CycloneDX can be used for open-source and commercial license compliance.
+CycloneDX facilitates open-source and commercial license compliance.
 By leveraging the licensing capabilities of CycloneDX, organizations can identify any licenses that may be incompatible or require specific compliance obligations, such as attribution or sharing of source code.